Vanessa Ray: Acting career

-In 2013, Ray joined the Season 4 cast of the CBS police procedural drama Blue Bloods as Officer Edit "Eddie" Janko, a role she has continued throughout the show's run.
+In 2013, Ray joined the Season 4 cast of the CBS police procedural drama Blue Bloods as Officer Edit "Eddie" Janko, a role she continued throughout the show's run until its cancellation in December 2024.

 Personal life

 Ray now lives and works between Los Angeles and New York City.
 She married actor Derek James Baynham on January 8, 2003.
 In 2007, the first season of the HGTV series Marriage Under Construction covered their purchase, renovation and eventual sale of a house in Toronto.
 The couple divorced in 2009.

 In March 2015, Ray announced on Instagram and Twitter that she was engaged to her boyfriend of six years, Landon Beard.
 On June 14, 2015, they married at the Condor's Nest Ranch in eastern San Diego County, California.

+In December 2020, while being interviewed in The Pink Lemonade podcast, Ray revealed she has bipolar disorder.
+She was first diagnosed while spending three months in a mental health facility.

+On March 1, 2024, it was revealed that Ray and her husband welcomed a baby boy via adoption.